-Skills tested How to practise these skills Reading for the main idea Practise summarising the gist of texts or paragraphs, eg students choose from several options to decide which title best fits the text or paragraph.
+Skills tested How to practise these skills Reading for the main idea Practise summarising the gist of texts or paragraphs, eg students choose from several options to decide which summary best fits the text or paragraph.
 Make sure students discuss the reasons for their choices - why is the text more about one thing than another?
 How did they decide?
-Reading carefully for facts or information Practise scanning texts for specific information - for example to complete a table of facts and figures.
-Reading carefully for details Use gap-fill exercises to practise completing sentences.Identify words with the same or similar meaning.
+Reading carefully for facts or information Practise scanning texts for specific information - for example to check whether statements are true or false, or to complete a table of facts and figures.
+Reading carefully for details, deducing/working out meaning of unknown words Practise guessing the meaning of unknown words in sentences by looking at the words around the unknown word.
+Use gap-fill exercises to practise completing sentences.
+Identify words with the same or similar meanings.